bbauska/W3Cx-5of5/README.md

 </pre>

 This data is located in a store attached to the origin of the page.
-We\'ve created [a JsBin example in which we\'ve included the above code](http://jsbin.com/hebino/1/edit?html,output).
+We&apos;ve created [a JsBin example in which we&apos;ve included the above code](http://jsbin.com/hebino/1/edit?html,output).

 Once opened in your browser, the JavaScript code is executed.
 With the